-First Epistle of John X
+Epistle of First John X

-Fred R. Coulter - December 31, 1994
+Effective Prayer Fred R. Coulter

-I just want to review because the Epistles of John were written in a time when the Church was in upheaval; when the Church was in turmoil; when the Church had those who came into the Church and who were changing the doctrines and turning the people away from God.
+I just want to review because the Epistles of John were written in a time

+- when the Church was in upheaval

+- when the Church was in turmoil

+- when the Church had those who came into the Church and were changing the doctrines and turning the people away from God

-Now, the book of Jude tells us-and so does 2-Peter-that they have come in 'privily' (secretly).
-Almost like this movie.
-How many have seen this movie with Charles Bronson, where the Russians are just absolutely beside themselves because they have this one renegade KGB official who had programmed all these American spies to where, years later, they would get a phone call; and the phone call would be something like: "the meadows are green," you know, all of this, and it's "beautiful and wonderful."
-And it triggered in their mind to go ahead and get their stored-away bombs and go out and blow up their pre-determined mission that they were to blow up-usually American bases.
+The book of Jude tells us-and so does 2-Peter-that they have come in 'privily' (secretly).
+Almost like this movie with Charles Bronson, where the Russians are just absolutely beside themselves because they have this one renegade KGB official who had programmed all these American spies to where years later they would get a phone call; and the phone call would be something like: 'the meadows are green,' you know, and it's 'beautiful and wonderful.'
+It triggered in their mind to go ahead and get their stored-away bombs and go out and blow up their pre-determined mission that they were to blow up, usually American bases.

 But I think that there are people that come into the Churches of God who are distinctly plants.
 Who are there for the moment and the time to do what they were sent there for.
-Because it's happened, not only in Worldwide, but it's happened in Church of God Seventh Day.
-It has happened in the Seventh Day Adventist Churches.
+Because it's happened not only in Worldwide, but it's happened in Church of God Seventh-Day and the Seventh-Day Adventist Churches.
 Just to give you an example of what some of them do: Have you ever tried to go the public library and check out the book The Two Babylons by Alexander Hislop.
 What happens in the library, it's perpetually checked out until it's lost.
 Because there are people who are sent to take it away and get it out.

-Now, there's a book, it's called, Four Thousand Years of the History of Christmas-which is listed in Andrew's University Library where Carl is doing a lot of his research right now, getting his research material-and it's gone.
-And for the first time in years, that Seventh Day Adventist college which is the home of Samuele Bacchiocchi if you have his book, From Sabbath to Sunday-they are celebrating Christmas in a way that has never been celebrated in Seventh Day Adventist Church.
+Now, there's a book called Four Thousand Years of the History of Christmas, which is listed in Andrew's University Library-where Carl is doing a lot of his research right now, getting his research material-and it's gone.
+For the first time in years, that Seventh Day Adventist college-which is the home of Samuele Bacchiocchi if you have his book, From Sabbath to Sunday-they are celebrating Christmas in a way that has never been celebrated in the Seventh-Day Adventist Church.
 They had the Christmas carols playing and Christmas trees and everything.
-So Carl went up to the, to the librarian as he was checking out and said, 'My, what's all of this going on with Christmas?
-I can't find the book, Four Thousand Years of the History of Christmas.'
-And he said to the librarian, he says, 'You know it's pagan don't you?'
+So, Carl went up to the, to the librarian as he was checking out and said, 'My, what's all of this going on with Christmas?
+I can't find the book, Four Thousand Years of the History of Christmas.
+You know it's pagan don't you?'
 She said, 'Yes, I know, but all of this is just, is just being pushed upon us now.'
-So, it's happening worldwide in all Christian churches-whether Sabbath-keepers or Sunday-keepers-to meld them together.
+So, it's happening worldwide in all 'Christian' churches-whether Sabbath-keepers or Sunday-keepers-to meld them together.
 The secret, undercover ecumenical movement waiting for the moment.

-Now, next week I'm going to bring a sermon on the pope-man of the year.
-I've got his little book, been reading it.
-And I'll get out my little 'tinkle of truth' bell next week.
-And, it's amazing, but it's going to come, it is going to come.
-Now, that's why the Epistles of John are so important for us; because of several profound things: First of all, let's go to where it says, 'God's way'-The Word Studies from the Greek (Seven General Epistles, pg.
+Now, the pope-man of the year-I've got his little book, been reading it.
+It's amazing, but it's going to come!
+That's why the Epistles of John are so important for us; because of several profound things: First of all, let's go to where it says, 'God's way'-The Word Studies from the Greek (Seven General Epistles, pg.
 92-93).
-And so, I've listed out the ten things, which point out God's way-clearly, profoundly, contrasting.
-And they are simple, but yet, they are deep when you get in and study them.
+And so, I've listed out the ten things, which point out God's way clearly, profoundly, contrasting.
+They are simple, but yet, they are deep when you get in and study them.